⬅️ The 5 Ps of Workloads 🧭 My Fourth Year at VCE ➡️

 Ethics, Science, Technology, Engineering, Empathy, and Mathematics

-ESTEEM would start with an examination of Ethics across the range of fields and pursuits.
+ESTEEM would start with an examination of Ethics across a range of fields and pursuits.
 Further, ESTEEM would include an examination of Empathy inclusive of the outcomes possible from STEM pursuits.

 One could argue that Empathy would be a portion of the examination of Ethics.
 People even write books about these things.